Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 ###Focus on one thing

-I’ve known for years, that context switching was costly, and that the more goals I gave myself to complete in a day, the less likely it is that they will all be be meaningfully loaded up.
-But nevertheless, I resisted / failed to notice the obvious implication: that I should minimize the number of goals that I take on: focusing on only one thing.
+I’ve known for years that context switching was costly, and that the more goals I gave myself to complete in a day, the less likely it is that they will all be be meaningfully loaded up.
+But nevertheless, I resisted / failed to notice the obvious implication: that I should *minimize* the number of goals that I take on: focusing on only one thing.

 I try to structure as much of my work as I can in focus-days, intense spurts in which I’m pushing hard on accomplishing only a single goal.